Efficient Ranking of Lyndon Words and Decoding Lexicographically Minimal de Bruijn Sequence: Preliminaries

-We say that $w$ is \emph{primitive} if $w=u^k$ for $k \in \integ_+$ implies that $u=w$.
-Otherwise $w$ is called non-primitive.
 The shortest word $u$ such that $w=u^k$ for some positive integer $k$ is called the \emph{primitive root} of $w$.
-The primitive root of a word of length $n$ can be computed in $\Oh(n)$ time; see~\cite{AlgorithmsOnStrings}.
+We say that $w$ is \emph{primitive} if its primitive root is $w$ itself.
+Otherwise, $w$ is called non-primitive.
+The primitive root of a word of length $n$ can be computed in $\Oh(n)$ time using the failure function from the algorithm of Knuth, Morris, and Pratt~\cite{DBLP:journals/siamcomp/KnuthMP77}; see~\cite{AlgorithmsOnStrings}.

 We say that $\lambda \in \Sigma^*$ is a \emph{Lyndon word} if it is primitive and self-minimal.
-An equivalent definition is that a Lyndon word is smaller than all its suffixes.
+Equivalent definitions are that a Lyndon word is (strictly) smaller than all its suffixes or all its cyclic rotations.
 All cyclic rotations of a Lyndon word are different primitive words.
-Moreover, every self-minimal word can be expressed in a unique way as $\lambda^k$ for $\lambda$ being a Lyndon word \cite{Lothaire}.
-Below we show an additional property of Lyndon words that will be useful in Section~7.
+Moreover, every self-minimal word can be expressed in a unique way as $\lambda^k$ for some Lyndon word $\lambda$; see \cite{Lothaire}.
+Below we show an additional property of Lyndon words that will be useful in \cref{sec:debruijn}.